p3lim/ff-exclusive-containers/README.md

 # Exclusive Containers

-A supplementary Firefox addon to [Multi-Account Containers](https://addons.mozilla.org/en-GB/firefox/addon/multi-account-containers/) (MAC) that will prevent new tabs to open in the same container as the originating container unless it's from the same domain.
-If not from the same domain it will open in the default container instead (or another container if the target domain is designated a container as well, handled by MAC).
+A supplementary Firefox addon to [Multi-Account Containers](https://addons.mozilla.org/en-GB/firefox/addon/multi-account-containers/) (MAC) that will prevent links from opening in the same container as the originating container unless it's on the same domain.
+If not the same domain the link will open in the default container instead (or another container if the link's domain is designated a container as well, handled by MAC).

 [Available on addons.mozilla.org](https://addons.mozilla.org/en-GB/firefox/addon/exclusive-containers/)